calvell0/Football_Forecaster/README.md

 amount.
 If the script fails multiple times, try increasing the BOXSCORE_REQUEST_DELAY_LEVEL in the `.env` file.
 7. Run `npm run export` to export the data from the database to a CSV file.
 This file will be used to train the machine learning model.
 9. Ensure that you have [Python](https://www.python.org/downloads/) installed by running `python --version
-10. Install the necessesary python dependences by running `pip install -r model/requirements.txt`
+10. Install the necessary python dependencies by running `pip install -r model/requirements.txt`
 11. Ensure that you have Java installed.
 Verify this by running `java -version` in your terminal.
 12. Make sure that in your IDE, the project is using JDK 21
 13. Resolve all dependencies for the Spring Boot application by running `./mvnw clean install`